aldettinger/camel-quarkus-workshop/README.md

 When you have time, we encourage you to have a look at the RSS memory used on startup.
 Unix users could find the command `ps -e -o rss,comm,args | grep "part-3-native-mode.*runner$"` useful.

-A big congrats for having learn the native mode !
+A big congrats for having learned the native mode !
 It was a tricky part and maybe some of us were not able to build the native executable.
-That's no big deal for the rest of the workshop as we'll prefer to use the DEV and JVM mode for the rest of the workshop.
+That's no big deal as we'll prefer to use the DEV and JVM mode for the rest of the workshop.

 ## Part 4 - Camel Quarkus Routes (15 minutes)